chatrjr/chatrjr.github.io/source/_posts/2013-06-05-atomic-design-makes-me-feel-like-a-chemist.md

         if ($pos) {
             include($objName); //Include the fragment if the file is found break;
         }
     }
 }
 ```

-Lines 22-32 look through the `patterns` directory for the components called through the `inc()` function based on type.
+[Lines 16-28](#func-php.16-28) look through the `patterns` directory for the components called through the `inc()` function based on type.
 It's called like this: `inc([type], [component]);`.
 Before we extend Pattern Lab with a few extras, we still have to go through what those parts mean.
 You know them if you watched Brad's talk or remember chemistry class, but we're going to go over them in a practical sense.

 ### 00-Atoms